juanfernandes/juanfernandes-uk/src/blog/2020-year-in-review.md

 ---
-layout: layouts/post.njk
+layout: "post"
 postImage: "farm-field.jpg"
-title: '2020: Year in review'
+title: "2020: Year in review"
-description: Worldwide pandemic, bullshit politics, white supremacists, racists, Brexit & a whole bunch of rubbish I won't get into
+description: "Worldwide pandemic, bullshit politics, white supremacists, racists, Brexit & a whole bunch of rubbish I won't get into"
 keywords:
   - covid-19
   - pandemic
   - year in review
-- '2020'
+  - "2020"
-customPostImg: ''
 date: 2021-02-05T00:00:00Z
 tags:
   - year-in-review
   - personal
 ---
 Twenty-Twenty wasn't a good year for a lot of people - except perhaps for Jeff Bezos and all those who profited from the pandemic.
-I almost didn't bother doing a review, but felt I owed it to myself and use it as an opportunity to highlight the good things that happened, despite all that went on.
+I almost didn't bother doing a review, but felt I owed it to myself and use it as an opportunity to highlight the good things that happened, despite all that went on.{.lead}

 The year of the worldwide pandemic, bullshit politics, white supremacists, racists, Brexit and a whole bunch of rubbish I won't get into - it's fair to say we won't be forgetting 2020 in a hurry.